mmomtchev/everything-json/doc/API.md

 This is much faster than recursing down with .get()/.expand() but it will still have an O(n) complexity relative to the arrays and objects sizes since simdjson stores arrays and objects as lists.

+Subsequent requests for the same element will return a reference to the same object for as long as the GC hasn't collected it.

 #### Parameters